VadymNikitan/SOC-Home-Lab-Azure/cases/003-RDP-Password-Guessing-Detection/README.md

 ---

-### Step 4 — Verify TCP/3389 Connectivity from Kali
+### Step 4 — Verify TCP/3389 Connectivity using Nmap

 The first network-level validation against the Windows target was performed from the Kali Linux attacker host.